aromartins/GlassCeiling/README.md

 # GlassCeiling

 Hi there,
-Thanks for stopping by our project's README!
+thanks for stopping by our project!
 We are working on a professional development platform for women professionals, focused on workplace reviews and network building, toward breaking through the glass ceiling together.

 https://thumbs.dreamstime.com/z/broken-glass-macro-photo-white-31452298.jpg